Case History

 DNA Litigation

 Tyrone asked the Portage County trial court to order more-sophisticated DNA testing of cigarette butts found at the Hartig home. [link to Tyrone’s DNA application; state’s opposition; Tyrone’s reply].
 His efforts were supported by then-Ohio Governor Ted Strickland and then-Ohio Attorney General Richard Cordray. [link to letter from Strickland/ Cordray] The Portage County Prosecutor flatly rejected the request and continues to assert that the cigarette butt is an unimportant piece of evidence despite the fact that this evidence was sufficiently important to test against Tyrone, his three co-defendants, and Daniel Wilson.
-The trial court ultimately denied DNA testing.
+The trial court ultimately barred Tyrone’s application because his previously submitted application for postconviction DNA testing was denied.
 Judgment Entry, State v.
 Noling, 95-CR-220 (Portage C.P.
 Mar.
 28, 2011). [link to trial court opinion]

 New Trial Litigation